danbev/learning-nodejs/README.md

 (v8::internal::Address) $1063 = 0x000000010142de70 "UH\x89�H��P�}�H�u�H�U�H�}���\x14\x04��\x01H\x83�
 ```
 If `nargs` is `-1` then the funnction takes a variable number of arguments.
-We can also disassemble the address using:
+We can also disassemble the `entry` address using:
 ```console
 (lldb) dis -s 0x000000010142de70 node`v8::internal::Runtime_StackGuard: